jackey8616/PyFun-Backend/CONTRIBUTING.md

-# Contributing new stage or lession
+# Contributing new stage or lesson

 Inside `stage` module.
 There is two sub-module named `one` and `two`.